Better Solar Power On Its Way

 The cell efficiency of systems, currently at 40 to 42 percent, will exceed 45 percent by 2017.
 Such cells, used with concentrating optics, will then lead to commercial-system efficiencies approaching 40 percent, compared to the less than 35 percent conversion rates typical at present, as shown in the attached figure.

-“Efficiency is the most important requirement in CPV technology in order to generate competitive energy costs,” said Karl Melkonyan, photovoltaic analyst at IHS.
+“Efficiency is the most important requirement in CPV technology in order to generate competitive costs,” said Karl Melkonyan, photovoltaic analyst at IHS.
 “And with the industry continuing to be firmly engaged in a quest for ongoing improvements through the development of new technologies, the efficiency of HCPV cells will advance over the years.”

 The anticipated improvements in HCPV systems are based on cell efficiencies having reached 44.7 percent in laboratory conditions, indicating that further advances are possible.